-Renewable technology evaluation: Does it mean build a better mousetrap, and the world will beat a path to your door?
+Renewable technology evaluation: Does it mean building a better mousetrap, and the world will beat a path to your door?
 In renewables, maybe or maybe not.
 Renewable technologies are emerging worldwide as sources of energy, fuels, and chemicals.
-Investors are entertaining options for engagements with renewable chemicals and fuels manufacturing projects.
+Investors are entertaining options for engagements with renewable chemicals and fuel manufacturing projects.
 So, why do many projects fail to make it from lab to commercial scale?
-Probably because this is a highly technical area and savvy investors and lenders don’t see the desired specific and independent third party scientific, financial, logistic, and environmental expertise which would give them a comfort level to invest or loan.
+Probably because this is a highly technical area and savvy investors and lenders don’t see the desired specific and independent third-party scientific, financial, logistic, and environmental expertise which would give them a comfort level to invest or loan.

 Technology evaluations can take many forms, but they generally provide answers to key questions and allow innovators to: